Buffy Sainte-Marie: Claim of Indigenous identity and retirement

-As part of its reporting, the CBC also published Sainte-Marie's official birth certificate.
-It indicates that she was born in Stoneham, Massachusetts, to her white parents, Albert and Winifred Santamaria.
-Her son Cody says she obtained Native identity through "naturalization" and not by birth.
-To verify Sainte-Marie's early Mi'kmaq identity claims, her younger sister took a DNA test which showed that she had "almost no" Native American ancestry and she says she is genetically related to Sainte-Marie's son, which would not be possible if Sainte-Marie was adopted as she claimed.
+On October 27, 2023, The Fifth Estate demonstrated that Sainte-Marie's claims of Indigenous ancestry were false.
+The first mention of her being Cree came when the Vancouver Sun described Sainte-Marie as a "Cree Indian" in 1963,.
+The Fifth Estate tracked down her birth certificate, which lists her as white and demonstrates that her parents, whom Sainte-Marie had claimed to have adopted her, were her birth parents.
+She was born in Stoneham, Massachusetts, to Albert and Winifred Santamaria.
+Her son additionally confirmed that she obtained her public identity through "naturalization", not by birth, and her younger sister took a DNA test.
+The results showed that she is genetically related to Sainte-Marie's son, proving that Sainte-Marie was her biological sibling, and that there was only distant Indigenous ancestry in the family's genetic makeup.

-Responding to the CBC News findings, the acting chief of the Piapot First Nation, Ira Lavallee, noted that despite her false claims of Indigenous ancestry, Sainte-Marie remained accepted, saying: "We do have one of our families in our community that did adopt her.
+Initially, the acting chief of the Piapot First Nation, Ira Lavallee, said that this information did not preclude Sainte-Marie from claiming tribal affiliation, stating: "We do have one of our families in our community that did adopt her.
 Regardless of her ancestry, that adoption in our culture to us is legitimate."

+Sainte-Marie released a video statement addressing the allegations after Buffy Sainte-Marie: Carry It On won at the International Emmy Awards.
+In response, she said: "My mother told me that I was adopted and that I was Native, but there was no documentation as was common for Indigenous children at the time", adding that "I don't know where I'm from or who my birth parents are, and I will never know."
+She also claimed: "I have never known if my birth certificate was real."

-In late November 2023, Sainte-Marie deleted all claims of being Cree and born on Piapot First Nation in Saskatchewan from her official website.
-Lavallee said that Sainte-Marie should take a DNA test to clear up the confusion: "That's something that anyone in my community can do and would not have fear of doing because we know who we are and what we are, and it's easily provable through a DNA test.
+Later in November 2023, Sainte-Marie deleted from her website any claim of Cree heritage or of being born on Piapot First Nation.
+Lavallee then called for her to take a DNA test, saying: "That's something that anyone in my community can do and would not have fear of doing because we know who we are and what we are, and it's easily provable through a DNA test.
 If Buffy did that, that's one thing that could clear all this up."
 Cree author Darrel J. McLeod said that Sainte-Marie is an honorary member of the Piapot family, but that growing up with a white family allowed her to develop her talent and audience from a young age and that she should "apologize, come clean, stop gaslighting us and find a way to make amends".